 Now the first thing I’m sure you noticed was that the girl was purposefully scrunching her face up in the first half of the video.
 It’s true that this adds to the dramatic change in the two perspectives.
 Her cheeks are pushed up and her chin is pulled back.
 But even so, you can see the changes that the different angles make on her:

-- Her eyes go from be small and squinty, to large and open.
+- Her eyes go from small and partially closed to large and open.

 - Her chin and lower jaw appear smaller making her look more feminine.

 - The top of her head is more prominent which makes her face look smaller.